ionos-enterprise/ionos-enterprise-sdk-dotnet/README.md

 | serverId | **yes** | string | The ID of the server. |
 | cdROMImageId | **yes** | string | The ID of a CD-ROM. |

-After retrieving a server, either by getting it by id, or as a create response object, you can call the `Attach` method directly on the object:
+After retrieving a server, either by getting it by id, or as a create response object, you can call the `Attach` method directly.

 ```
 var attached = attachCDROMApi.Attach(datacenterId, serverId, new Image { Id=cdROMImageId});